shriyavad03/propAI/README.md

 The Property Recommender System is designed to assist users in finding suitable properties based on their preferences and requirements.
-This system utilizes a combination of user input, property data, and recommendation algorithms to suggest relevant listings.
+This system leverages property data and advanced recommendation algorithms to provide personalized suggestions.
+Additionally, it visualizes user search data, providing valuable insights for property developers and stakeholders in the real estate industry.